 Make your own menus!

 At breakfast: Allow yourself 2 oz. protein (such as 2 eggs, 2 oz. cheese, or 2 oz. ham); 1 serving of non-starchy veggies (such as 2 cups leafy greens, 1 cup raw veggies, or 1/2 cup cooked veggies); and 1 tsp. of olive oil

 At lunch: Go for 4 oz. lean protein; 1-2 servings non-starchy vegetables and 2 tsps. olive oil

 At dinner: Enjoy 6 oz. lean protein; 1/2 cup beans, corn or potatoes; 2 servings non-starchy veggies and 2 tsps. olive oil

-At snack time: Once daily, enjoy a serving of low-fat dairy with a serving of low-sugar fruit and enjoy a serving or two of non-starchy veggies with 1 tsp. olive oil.
-And before bed, indulge in a small handful of nuts.
+At snack time: Once daily, enjoy a serving of low-fat dairy with a serving of low-sugar fruit, and enjoy a serving or two of non-starchy veggies with 1 tsp. olive oil.
+Before bed, indulge in a small handful of nuts.